haseebs/librl/README.md

 ## Adding Environments

 If your environment is a **Gymnasium** environment, you only need to add a config file under [`configs/env/`](configs/env).
 The environment will be initialized via the factory in [`environments/factory.py`](environments/factory.py).
+Note that this codebase is tested only on gymnasium classical control.
+It may or may not work with other environments with multi-dimensional action space (though the changes necessary wouldn't be big).

 ## Troubleshooting